-For a top exiting flue the chimney can be accessed through the stove by opening the door and removing the top baffle plate.
+For a top exiting flue the chimney can be accessed through the stove by opening the door and removing baffle bricks and then the top baffle plate as shown in Fig. 9.

 For a rear exit stove the base of the optional rear flue attachment has a removable base can be removed to allow access to the chimney.